pfsense/docs/source/usermanager/locked-out-of-the-webgui.rst

-Recovering Access when Locked Out of the WebGUI
+Recovering Access when Locked Out of the webGUI
 ===============================================

-There are a few tricks that can be used to get back into the WebGUI should access be lost.
+There are a few tricks that can be used to get back into the pfSense® webGUI, should access be lost.

 Forgot Password
 ---------------